 (Canto V lines 27-30)

 Let all the games that ask but little skill,The final book derives from Hoyle and from Payne's Maxims and is called The Beauties of Hoyle and Paine; or, A Compendium of Easy Rules Necessary to be Known by Every Whist-Player; with Maxims, By General Scott.
 London, 1792.
 The lovely copy below is in its original paper wrappers, and is quite similar to the early 19th century copy of Bob Short on whist, pictured here.
-The contrast between the fine bespoke binding on the 1792 Thomson and the trade binding of Scott is striking.
-I appreciate them both, but the bibliographer in me prefers the trade binding.
+The contrast between the fine bespoke binding on the 1792 Thomson and the paper binding of Scott is striking.
+I appreciate them both, but the bibliographer in me prefers the unsophisticated binding.

 Loo, Commerce, Comet, Basset, and Quadrille,